Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

-\citet{piment:2022} noted that \emph{Accessibility} is a strong suit of spreadsheets in a K--12 context.
+\citet{piment:2022} note that \emph{Accessibility} is a strong suit of spreadsheets in a K--12 context.
+We concur.
 Most school districts provide access to either Google Sheets or Excel to all students.
 Sheets is fully web-based and has associated apps, so it can be used on any device with an internet connection.
 These programs can usually be used with screen readers.

 Given the widespread existing adaptation of Google Sheets in many school districts \citep{rosenberg_big_2022} and its flexibility and power, especially when used with connectors, we believe this tool is well poised to assist in the development of data science and computing skills for K--12 students across the country.